Sign up to our newsletter

 What next?

-The BSR has released their strategic three year plan where they outlined their approach from now until 2026 and beyond.
+The BSR has released its strategic three year plan where it has outlined its approach from now until 2026 and beyond.

 - They aim to have assessed about 40% of occupied higher risk buildings which represents 65% of residential dwellings.